 To visit Yellowstone’s North Entrance, which is open all year, fill your gas tank in Bozeman and head east first to Livingston, a charming historic town with a vibrant community.
 Stop at Faye’s Cafe inside the Shane Lalani Center for the Arts for a creative and delicious breakfast or lunch served all day.

 Then continue toward Yellowstone National Park where a string of fantastic hot springs locales await along the way.
-Read more on Chico Hot Springs in Pray, Mont., and Yellowstone Hot Springs just north of Gardiner, along with the Boiling River in the park.
+Read more on Chico Hot Springs in Pray, Mont., and Yellowstone Hot Springs just north of Gardiner and eight miles from the North Entrance to the park.

 The North Entrance is the only park entrance open to vehicle traffic in the winter.
 Once inside the park, you’ll be able to take Hwy.
 212 past Tower Junction through the Lamar Valley to Cooke City and Silver Gate.
 Learn more about what to do in this wildlife-filled area of the park.
 Although the bears are in for a long winter’s nap, bison, elk, deer, moose, bighorn sheep, antelope, wolves and coyotes are out and about.
 With a blanket of snow on the park, it is easier to spot wildlife than in summer.
 That makes wildlife viewing prime.
 Pack your binoculars, your mask and your knowledge of wildlife safety, and see for yourself.
 If you’re lucky, you may even spot the ever-elusive lynx or wolverine.